CommonsBuild/tec-info/wg-digest/🌾-stewards-2.md

 _17-Sep-21 11:49 AM_:

 Starting our Sprint Planning for Sprint 18 in about 10 miniutes!
 Calling all WG leads (@Stewards and anyone that wants to hop in).
-Agenda: [https://docs.google.com/document/d/1QBuJOBb6Nt7S_RWtncDpyWNRhb1Zw-QSlbV9inc1Au0/edit#](https://docs.google.com/document/d/1QBuJOBb6Nt7S_RWtncDpyWNRhb1Zw-QSlbV9inc1Au0/edit#) (edited)
+Agenda: [https://docs.google.com/document/d/1QBuJOBb6Nt7S_RWtncDpyWNRhb1Zw-QSlbV9inc1Au0

 TEC Sprint Planning